Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 Passkeys begin emerging this year.

-At its Worldwide Developers Conference, Apple said it'll bring passkeys to iOS 16 and MacOS Ventura, its major operating system software updates expected this fall.
-In May, Google will bring passkey support to Android software by the end of 2022 for developer testing, Google authentication leader Mark Risher said.
+At its Worldwide Developers Conference, Apple said it would bring passkeys to iOS 16 and MacOS Ventura.
+Google will bring passkey support to Android software by the end of 2022 for developer testing, Google authentication leader Mark Risher said in May.
 Passkey support should arrive in Chrome and Chrome OS at the same time.
-Microsoft plans support in Windows in coming months.
+Microsoft plans support in Windows in 2022.

 Some websites and apps will be eager to update their login software to use passkeys, so they can take advantage of the security benefits.
 Others will move more slowly.
 Even if passkeys catch on fast, don't expect passwords to disappear.